 This week, I discussed two recent incidents of media spin involving MPs Michael Cooper and Jagmeet Singh on a popular Toronto radio show.
 Conservative MP Cooper was heavily criticized on social media for engaging amicably with Wellington Street Regulars, a loosely organized group of Ottawa residents known for consistently demonstrating since the Freedom Convoy.
-NDP MP Singh’s verbal confrontation with hecklers from the same protest circuit was framed as a bold response to hate, earning him praise for aggressively standing up to name-calling while flanked by security outside Parliament Hill.
+NDP MP Singh’s verbal confrontation with hecklers from the same protest circuit was framed as a bold response to hate, earning him praise for aggressively standing up to name-calling while flanked by security on Parliament Hill.

 Meanwhile, Chris Dacey—one of the Wellington Street Regulars whose video journalism is often relied upon by national outlets—was among the protesters who spoke with Michael Cooper at the Red Pepper Thai-Viet restaurant.
 Dacey was not present for the Singh incident, but his interaction with Cooper was used to smear the MP, with headlines claiming Cooper was “egging on” extremists.